ericmoritz/fp/README.md

 rather than N*M-times where M is the number of things happening to those sequences.

-Here is an example in Python:
+Here is an example of the wrong way in Python:

     x_times_two = [x*2 for x in xrange(10)]
     x_plus_one  = [x+1 for x in x_times_two]